NCEMS/energetic-origins-of-PPI-connectivity/README.md

 `conda activate snakemake`

-Note: This gave me issues on a new Ubuntu machine, try `conda create -n snakemake -c conda-forge -c bioconda "python>3.11" "snakemake>=9,<10" biopython
+Note: This gave me issues on a new Ubuntu machine; if you have any problems, try `conda create -n snakemake -c conda-forge -c bioconda "python>3.11" "snakemake>=9,<10" biopython
-` if it fails.
+`.

-3. Download SignalP, Rosetta, FoldX, & PTMGPT2 models
+3. Download SignalP, Rosetta, FoldX, & PTMGPT2 models (see **Dependencies** section above)

-SignalP6.0 fast can be downloaded from [this site](https://services.healthtech.dtu.dk/cgi-bin/sw_request?software=signalp&version=6.0&packageversion=6.0h&platform=fast) after accepting the academic licensing agreement.
-The contents of the downloaded `signalp-6.0h.fast.tar.gz` should be unpacked into `2-sequence-parsing/python-scripts` to enable the environment associated with the SignalP Snakemake rule to build correctly.
-For example, you should have the path `2-sequence-parsing/python-scripts/signalp6_fast/signalp-6-package/` available from the repo root directory.

-Rosetta can be downloaded from [Rosetta Commons](https://rosettacommons.org/software/download/) free of charge.
-Insert the absolute path to `relax.static.linuxgccrelease` or equivalent into the .config file in the Rosetta scoring section for the variable `relax_executable`.

-FoldX can be [downloaded](https://foldxsuite.crg.eu/) after making an account and accepting the academic license agreement.
-Insert the absolute path to the pre-compiled binary in the FoldX section of the .config file for the variable `executable`.

-PTMGPT2 models [Part 1](https://zenodo.org/records/11371883) and [Part 2](https://zenodo.org/records/11362322) can be downloaded from Zenodo.
-Both of these .zip files should be unpacked into one directory and the absolute path to this directory inserted into the "predict post-translational modifications" section of the .config file for the variable `gpt_model_path`

-4. You can now run the pipeline by entering the command `./run_pipeline.sh <.config file>`
+4. You can now run the pipeline by entering the command `./run-pipeline.sh <.config file>`

 The `.config` file contains all commonly changed parameters, including those used to label output files.
 The current config file to run all steps is `config-files/s288c.config`.

-Approximate timings for individual pipeline steps are listed in the README.md files within subdirectories for each step

-5. Optional - if you want to rerun the pipeline from step 0, download additional data for `6-Rosetta-scoring` from:

-`/iplant/home/shared/NCEMS/working-groups/energetic-origins/additional-data/6-Rosetta-scoring/scores`

-As well as additional data for `7-FoldX-scoring` from:

-`/iplant/home/shared/NCEMS/working-groups/energetic-origins/additional-data/7-FoldX-scoring/scores`

-And place these directories in `6-Rosetta-scoring/processed-data/scores` and `7-FoldX-scoring/processed-data/scores`

-Finally, place the data from:

-`/iplant/home/shared/NCEMS/working-groups/energetic-origins/additional-data/11-predict-PTMs/` in `11-predict-PTMs/processed-data` and you are ready to go without needing to rerun expensive calculations.

-### PIPELINE
+### Run the pipeline now

 You can run the pipeline with the command:

-`./run_pipeline.sh [.config file]`
+`./run-pipeline.sh [.config file]`

 For example,

-`.run_pipeline.sh config-files/s288c.config`
+`./run-pipeline.sh config-files/s288c.config`

 If you would like to run a specific pipeline step in isolation, you can use a command like: